Curriculum

 Our preschool incorporates the Highscope Curriculum into our planning, routines, and assessment.

 • We introduce each child to the Bible and to their loving God and Savior, Jesus.
+We do this by daily Bible stories, songs, activities, and prayer.

 • We express our joy in worshiping God through prayer, music, dramatic play, and sharing joy and love with others.